Keeping Them Safer

 • learn what to do in an emergency

-An illustration of a man and a woman having a conversation.
+A man and a woman having a conversation.
 The man is wearing a turban and has a full beard, and the woman is wearing a kurta and holding a cup of coffee.
+Illustration.

 Important notes: